12 reasons why the OEE is low

 9. Late recognition of unstable process

 This is commonly associated with a Lack of SPC diagrams & control charts & condition-based monitoring.
-That said, failure to implement automatic counting of how many cycles the tool has made (tools life cycle monitoring and regeneration plan) can also influence late recognition.
+That said, failure to implement automatic counting of how many cycles the tool has made (tool life cycle monitoring and regeneration plan) can also influence late recognition.

-ANT seeks to remedy this issues through the launch of its Quality Inspections module, which helps operators and other line management staff to make more informed decisions, by providing them with automated feedback and detailed instructions.
+ANT seeks to remedy these issues through the launch of its Quality Inspections module, which helps operators and other line management staff to make more informed decisions, by providing them with automated feedback and detailed instructions.
 The module is also capable of producing a series of quality reports covering specific aspects such as defects.

 QC-Report